khodzha-archive/vk-dialogparser-script/README.md

 3. Supply your companion id to other_user_id variable in script.rb (at line 33).
 You can see it, when you open dialog with your friend, it's url like `http://vk.com/im?sel=11111111`.
 11111111 is what you need.

+Launch the script and wait a little.
+That's it.
-All dialog history will be saved to "dump" file, but you can change it's nae in script.rb (at line 37)
+All dialog history will be saved to "dump" file, but you can change it's name in script.rb (at line 37)